 The ORU has six dual purpose motorcycles, two off road trucks and one trailer that can traverse in this rugged terrain.
 The ORU works in partnership with the Los Angeles Fire Department, California State Parks, United States Department of Forestry, Los Angeles County Sheriff’s Department, Department of Public Works, Los Angeles Department of Water/Power and Recreation and Parks Division.
 During the identified fire season “Red Flag Days”, we work in partnership with the Los Angeles Fire Department deploying to areas declared high fire danger zones and remind residences in those areas of their responsibility to keep roads clear for emergency vehicles.
 The ORU also provides education for the off road enthusiast in regards to legal operations and locations to safely enjoy off road adventures.
 The ORU participates at community gatherings and school events (static display) to educate and provide a positive exposure and resource for the Department.

 At this time the ORU is inviting public comments on its preliminary grant application to the California State Parks Off-Highway Motor Vehicle Recreation (OHMVR) Division to help manage off-highway vehicle recreation opportunities on public lands.

-The Preliminary application will be available on the OHMVR Division’s Website at www.ohv.parks.ca.gov for review and comments from Tuesday, March 4, 2014 through Monday, April 7, 2014.
-The Division’s website will provide detailed instructions for accessing the preliminary application and submitting comments.
-Please note: Comments to the ORU should be submitted to Officer Hector Carbajal, firstname.lastname@example.org.
+The Preliminary application will be available on the OHMVR Division's Website at http://ohv.parks.ca.gov/?page_id=1164 for review and comments from Tuesday, March 7, 2017 through Monday, April 3, 2017.
+The Division's website will provide detailed instructions for accessing the preliminary application and submitting comments.
+Please note: Comments must be submitted via email to both the OHMVR Division and the Los Angeles Police Department ORU.
+Comments to the ORU should be submitted to Officer Hector Carbajal, firstname.lastname@example.org